Natty Dread: Release

 Natty Dread was released 25 October 1974 by Island and Tuff Gong.

 In 1975, this album was mentioned in a few audio magazines as being ready to be released on Quadraphonic 8-track tape.
 This never happened.
 However, the Quadraphonic mixes of "Lively Up Yourself" and "No Woman No Cry" have been bootlegged from the master tapes and are available on the internet.

 In 2001, a re-mastered edition of Natty Dread was released by Universal Records containing a bonus track.

 Reception and legacy

 Released in the US in May 1975, the album reached the top half of the Billboard 200 at No. 92.
-When it was released in the UK in October 1975 it did much better, reaching No. 43.
+When it was released in the UK in October 1974, it did even better, reaching No. 43.

 In 2003, the album was ranked No. 181 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list.
+In 2025, the publication ranked "Them Belly Full (But We Hungry)" at number 12 on its list of "The 100 Best Protest Songs of All Time."
 The album was also included in the book 1001 Albums You Must Hear Before You Die.